unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments.md

 ## Step 1: Retrieve Your UD Referral Code

-Before integrating Redirect URL payments, you must acquire a referral code from Unstoppable Domains, which helps track and reward the traffic partners bring to Unstoppable Domains and share domain sales revenue.
+Before integrating Redirect URL payments, you must acquire a referral code from Unstoppable Domains, which helps track and reward the traffic partners bring and share sales revenue.
 Please email <partnerengineering@unstoppabledomains.com> to request a referral code for your integration.

 ## Step 2: Search for Available Domain Names (Optional)